deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-In analyzer mode, raw packets will go through a queue before being processed.
+In certain modes, raw packets will go through a queue before being processed.
 To avoid memory allocation for each packet, a memory block of size raw_packet_buffer_block_size is allocated for multiple packets.
 Larger value will reduce memory allocation for raw packet, but will also delay memory free.
+This configuration is effective for the following dispatcher modes:
+- analyzer mode
+- local mode with inner_interface_capture_enabled = true
+- local mode with dispatcher_queue = true
+- mirror mode with dispatcher_queue = true

 #### Raw Packet Queue Size {#inputs.cbpf.tunning.raw_packet_queue_size}